sockeqwe/website-old/_posts/2016-04-26-java-mixins.md

 So what alternatives do we have to make `AircraftCarrier` be a `Ship` and a `Airport` at the same time?
 Well, we could use delegation ("favor composition over inheritance") or some tricks from  [aspect](https://javadeveloperslife.wordpress.com/2013/06/17/Mixins-with-pure-java/)  orientated programming, but none of them are really natively supported by java programming language.

 However, java does support multiple inheritance on interfaces and allows classes to implement arbitrary many interfaces.
-So let' convert `Ship` and `Airport` to interfaces:
+So let's convert `Ship` and `Airport` to interfaces:

 ```java
 public class Ship {